 - One of the first thing arson and police investigators look for in the case of fires that have had fatalities is evidence the victims were dead first and the fire used to hide that fact.

 - This fact has saved several journalists that have speculated on classified information.
 In 1944, a crossword puzzle in a London newspaper coincidentally used several codewords for the upcoming Normandy landings and massive deception campaign.
 It turned out that the author had no idea that he was using the codewords, but nothing was done as doing anything would draw attention to it.
-It was later revealed that his students having overheard the words being used around military camps and presented them to him.
+It was later revealed that his students had overheard the words being used around military camps and presented them to him.
 Similarly, though in a less innocent case, Col. Robert R. McCormick, who was still an isolationist, speculated that the US had broken Japanese codes and was left alone so to avoid drawing attention.

 - One theory regarding John Muhammad, the DC Beltway Sniper, was that his random killings were a setup so he could eventually kill his ex-wife in the same manner, knowing that he could avoid the usual suspicion of the ex-husband if she were believed to be a random victim.
 Due to the massive media coverage of the case, he was caught before executing this plan.